apache/spark/docs/sql-programming-guide.md

 give a high-level description of how to use Arrow in Spark and highlight any differences when working with Arrow-enabled data.

-## Ensure pyarrow Installed
+### Ensure PyArrow Installed

-If you install pyspark using pip, then pyarrow can be brought in as an extra dependency of the sql module with the command "pip install pyspark[sql]".
-Otherwise, you must ensure that pyarrow is installed and available on all cluster node Python environments.
+If you install PySpark using pip, then PyArrow can be brought in as an extra dependency of the SQL module with the command `pip install pyspark[sql]`.
+Otherwise, you must ensure that PyArrow is installed and available on all cluster nodes.
 The current supported version is 0.8.0.
 You can install using pip or conda from the conda-forge channel.
-See pyarrow [installation](https://arrow.apache.org/docs/python/install.html) for details.
+See PyArrow [installation](https://arrow.apache.org/docs/python/install.html) for details.

-## How to Enable for Conversion to/from Pandas
+## Enabling for Conversion to/from Pandas

 Arrow is available as an optimization when converting a Spark DataFrame to Pandas using the call `toPandas()` and when creating a Spark DataFrame from Pandas with `createDataFrame(pandas_df)`.
-To use Arrow when executing these calls, it first must be enabled by setting the Spark conf 'spark.sql.execution.arrow.enabled' to 'true', this is disabled by default.
+To use Arrow when executing these calls, it first must be enabled by setting the Spark configuration 'spark.sql.execution.arrow.enabled' to 'true', this is disabled by default.

 <div class="codetabs">